sushil-great/Piratezparty/mobile-pc/Movie-Series-Apps.md

 -   [Popcorn Time](https://github.com/popcorn-official) - A multi-platform, free software BitTorrent client that includes an integrated media player.
 -   [Kodi](https://kodi.tv/) - Kodi is a free and open source media player application developed by the Kodi Foundation, a non-profit technology consortium.
 Kodi is available for multiple operating-systems and hardware platforms, featuring a 10-foot user interface for use with televisions and remote controls.
 It allows users to play and view most videos, music, podcasts, and other digital media files from local and network storage media and the internet.
 -   [Cucotv](https://cucoapptv.github.io/) - Streaming Movies, Series on Android devices.
 You can stream videos to Smart TV, FireStick, Chromecast, Roku, MiBox, PlayStation, Xbox, Mac, PC, etc

+# Android

+- [Thunder](https://github.com/anujd64/Thunder) - An Android app to stream and download your media stored in Google Drive(require setup Google Drive index website) in an Awesome way !!